Activation vs Automation: The Future Beyond Efficiency

 -

-It handles tasks, but it does not unleash contributional intelligence.
+It handles tasks, but it does not unlock contributional intelligence — the uniquely human ability to create meaning, value, and progress.

 -